 By means of planning development, we can create conditions for the housing construction of the future.
 Development projects are long-term processes that engage a large group of authorities, partners, people living in the area and other stakeholders.
 The aim is to prepare a shared vision of the construction of the area and work together to fulfill that vision.

 SATO's strengths are its own land and plot reserves, and its extensive experience in property development, with which we can continue to increase the range of apartments available.
-The book value of plot reserves totalled EUR 59.0 million at the end of December 2020.
-The value of new plots acquired from 1 Jan to 31 Dec 2020 totalled EUR 3.0 million.
+The book value of plot reserves totalled EUR 67.1 million on the first quarter of 2021.
+The value of new plots acquired from 1 Jan to 31 Mar 2021 totalled EUR 4.4 million.